 Ask students to check in with you (show you their paper airplanes) before they begin their investigations.

 Allow student groups to conduct their investigations.

-Assign students into group based on their design goals (put students together who want improve the distance the plane travels, for example).
+Assign students into groups based on their design goals (put students together who want improve the distance the plane travels, for example).
 Ask students to determine (1) the criteria for success for their designs and (2) how they will test their designs.
-Remind students to use the class data to help them determine success criteria and to refer to the fair-test list they generated when coming up with their testing procedure.
+Remind students to use the class data to help them determine success criteria and to refer to the fair-test list they generated when developing their testing procedure.

 Give students an opportunity to individually brainstorm ideas for their design.
 As you walk around the room, ask questions like, "How do you think this structure (point to structure) will improve the function of distance/speed/accuracy/load?
 How will changing this structure affect the lift/drag/weight?"

-Ask students to share their ideas with their group and then come to consensus on group plan.
-Make sure each group has criteria for success, a testing procedure and a complete design before allowing them to build their plane.
+Ask students to share their ideas with their group, then come to consensus on the group plan.
+Make sure each group has criteria for success, a testing procedure, and a complete design before allowing them to build their plane.

-To explore a real world science and history connection, ask you students to read Catch a Glider (or read the story together).
+To explore a real-world science and history connection, ask your students to read Catch a Glider (or read the story together).

-You might ask students to discuss how the glider might have been improved to better rescue the stranded service men and women.
+You might ask students to discuss how the glider might have been improved to better rescue the stranded service members.

-Share with students, "Now that you figured out the ways a plane's design effects its function, explore what it takes to enter exciting STEM careers in aviation!"
+Tell students, "Now that you figured out the ways a plane's design affects its function, watch these videos to explore what it takes to enter exciting STEM careers in aviation!"

 STEM Career Awareness is an important part of educating and preparing our students for the future workforce.